Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Main results

 We recall a few necessary facts from the theory of MCs (see \cite{puterman1994markov} for details). \begin{definition} A subset $C\subseteq [N]$ of states of an MC $(P,\varpi)$ is \textbf{closed and irreducible} if for every pair of states $i,j\in C$ there is an $n_{ij}<\infty$ such that $\left(P^{n_{ij}}\right)_{ij}>0$, and if for every $k\not\in C$, $P_{ik}=0$.

 A MC is a \textbf{unichain} if its state space consists of only one closed and irreducible subset and one (possibly empty) subset of transient states.\footnote{ A state is recurrent, if it is visited infinitely often as $t\rightarrow\infty$.
-States that are not recurrent are transient.} \end{definition}
+States that are not recurrent are transient.} \end{definition} For every unichain MC $(P,\varpi)$, there exists a unique non-negative left-eigenvector $w\trans\in\stoch^{1\times N}$ of $P$, called the \textbf{Perron vector}, corresponding to the eigenvalue 1, i.e., there is a unique solution $w\trans$ for